NoaBendet/NeedlemanWunschAlgorithm/README.md

 G- gap penalty

-Sx[i],y[]j- return 1 if the current char in both strings are matched, else return -1 x- the query string (xi is the char in index i)
+Sx[i],y[j]- return 1 if the current char in both strings are matched, else return -1 x- the query string (xi is the char in index i)

 y- the target string (yj is the char in index j)